NimayDesai/NimayDesai/README.md

 High School Student currently in the IB DP programme

-⚙️ Currently learning Machine Learning and solving LeetCode problems
+⚙️ Currently learning Machine Learning and solving LeetCode problems, while working on teaching code to other students with my own club, CodeLink

 🧑‍💻 Proficient in TypeScript, JavaScript, React, PostgreSQL and Python